Wurstnase/Marlin4Due/README.md

 Also a big thanks to all Marlin8bit-developers.
 Keep on working.

-Last but not least, many thanks to Repetier. ~~His ARM-port gives me a lot of inspiration.~~ It's not just inspiration anymore.
-I think this ports goes now more to a mix of the ARM-part (Timer, ADC...) of Repetier and the rest (stepper control, temperature control...) with Marlin.
+A big thanks to Repetier!
+We've talked a lot in the last weeks.

 *Wurstnase*

+### This is an experimental repository!
+You should never leave your printer alone.

 ### New features are:
-* Steprates up to 320.000 steps/s (top for 1/128 stepper driver)
+* Steprates up to 400kHz
-* smoother temperature (median of last 5 values)
+* First try of Deadtime-Control for heater

 ### known issues:
-  * watchdog doesn't work, don't activate it
+* watchdog doesn't work
+* advanced extruder not implemented

 ---
 # Marlin 3D Printer Firmware